 - 1. It is the intent of the County to appropriate funding to the Board of Education to assure that the necessary resources are provided for current expense and to meet the low-wealth funding requirements. - 2.
 The County will provide current expense funding based upon the most recent known 2nd month average daily membership (ADM) times the most recent known Three-Year Average of Appropriations as determined by the NC Department of Public Instruction. - 3.
 The County will provide funds for Capital and Capital Maintenance.
-The source of funding will be a portion of the lottery proceeds and will be disbursed based upon the adopted budget ordinance. - 4.
+An amount equivalent to 65% of the prior year's lottery proceeds will be disbursed based upon the adopted budget ordinance. - 4.
 The County will detail the amounts to be budgeted under this policy as part of the annual budget ordinance.